snphillips/art-thief/README.md

 `cd art-thief `

-3) get the dependencies for the server
+3) get the dependencies for the node server

 ` npm install `

-4) get the dependencie for the client
+4) get the dependencie for the React client

  ` cd client`

  ` npm install `

+5) get the node server running

+`npm run dev`

+Open a browser to http://localhost:8887/

 ## Built With